-José Antonio Fernández Carbajal Executive Chairman of the Board

-Born: 1954 Joined FEMSA: 1987

-Appointed to current position:

-Executive Chairman of the board of directors of FEMSA Principal occupation:

-Directorships: Chairman of the board of directors of FEMSA, Coca-Cola FEMSA, Fundación

-FEMSA and ITESM; Chairman Emeritus of the US Mexico Foundation; member of the Heineken Holding Board, and vice-chairman of the Heineken Supervisory Board; chairman of the Americas Committee and member of the Preparatory Committee and Selection Appointment Committee of Heineken, N.V.; member of the board of directors of Peñoles; co-chairman of the advisory board of the Woodrow Wilson Center, Mexico Chapter; and member of the board of trustees of the Massachusetts Institute of Technology Corporation managerial positions at FEMSA Cerveza's commercial division and OXXO.
+José Antonio Fernández Carbajal Executive Chairman Born: Joined FEMSA: Appointed to current 1954 1987 of the Board position: 2001 Principal occupation: Executive Chairman of the board of directors of FEMSA Directorships: Chairman of the board of directors of FEMSA, Coca-Cola FEMSA, Fundación FEMSA and ITESM; Chairman Emeritus of the US Mexico Foundation; member of the Heineken Holding Board, and vice-chairman of the Heineken Supervisory Board; chairman of the Americas Committee and member of the Preparatory Committee and Selection Appointment Committee of Heineken, N.V.; member of the board of directors of Peñoles; co-chairman of the advisory board of the Woodrow Wilson Center, Mexico Chapter; and member of the board of trustees of the Massachusetts Institute of Technology Corporation Business experience: Joined FEMSA's strategic planning department in 1988, after which he held managerial positions at FEMSA Cerveza's commercial division and OXXO.
 He was appointed Deputy Chief Executive Officer of FEMSA in 1991, and Chief Executive Officer in 1995, a position he held until December 31, 2013.
-On January 1, 2014, he was appointed Executive Chairman of our board of directors
+On January 1, 2014, he Education: was appointed Executive Chairman of our board of directors Holds an industrial engineering degree and an MBA from ITESM Education.
+Tous an industrial engineering degree and all MBA from TrESM